jumpinjackie/forge-e33-mod/design/BLACK.md

 ### Design Notes

- - In the game, Noires are high-tier Nevrons found on the Dark Shores and are an excellence source of XP farming in the late game.
+ - In the game, Noires are high-tier Nevrons found on the Dark Shores and are an excellent source of XP farming in the late game.
  - Placeholder vanilla Nevron.
 Abilities TBD.

 ## Obscur